 As well as sheer numbers of vehicles, congestion is exacerbated by seasonal factors and construction projects that result from daily wear and tear on the roadways.

-In the summer, MNDoT liberally distributes traffic cones all over the Twin Cities and tries to do six months of road construction and repairs during the warmest months.
+In the summer, MNDoT liberally distributes traffic cones all over the Twin Cities and tries to do six months' worth of road construction and repairs during the warmest months.

-In the winter, the roadwork has been cleared up, but many people who bike or ride the bus in the summer are back in their cars, and the weather often makes traffic worse.
-If you are a newcomer to frigid climates, the region has serious snowstorms and icy roads following snowfalls.
-Additionally, there are many more accidents caused by the icy roads; it's a good idea to slow down and allow plenty of time for your journey in the winter.
+In the winter, there's no more roadwork to slow you down, but many people who bike or ride the bus in the summer are back in their cars, and the weather often makes traffic worse.
+The region has serious snowstorms and icy roads that can make driving a headache or impossible.
+Additionally, there are many more accidents when roads are snow-covered or icy, and if you are attempting to drive in those conditions, you are almost certainly going to experience delays.